 Hydraulic and pneumatic principles, components, and systems.
 Course includes theory of circuit operation, flow, valving, transducers, system repair and troubleshooting, and safety concerns with hydraulic and pneumatic equipment.

-Prerequisite: MAT 028B or ENM 126 or permission of the instructor.
+Skills prerequisite: ENG-020 and ENG-060.
+Prerequisite: MAT-028B or ENM-126 or permission of the instructor.

-ENT 260 Industrial Control Systems
+ENT-260 Industrial Control Systems